16th Conference of the European Society for Central Asian Studies, Exeter, 27 – 29 June, 2019

 GCRF COMPASS workshop ‘ The Belt and Road Initiative @ Five: Taking stock of global ambitions, regional response, and looking ahead’ 13 – 15 March 2019, Canterbury and Cambridge

 A one-day workshop on the Belt and Road Initiative (BRI) at the University of Kent (13th March) was followed by a Master Class on 14th March where postgraduate students were able to discuss BRI with the experts participating in the workshop, and a trip to Cambridge on the 15th of March to attend a round table at the Cambridge Central Asia Forum.
-Further information is available here.
+A more extensive report on the event is available here.

 Meeting in Cambridge and Navroz, 8 March 2019